 - I was SO PUMPED to find teaching on the biblical, historical and constitutional foundation for our freedom!
 This is what we'd been praying for!
 We shared the Biblical Citizenship class with Blake and Judy, and we all realized immediately that this could be a great first step for us.

 - We decided we would start a Facebook Group to see if there were others in our area who'd like to take this journey with us.
 We wanted to gather a non-partisan group of Christ-followers, and we wanted to be clear on our purpose so we didn't get side-tracked.
 Here's our whiteboard session as we finalized the name and purpose of our group:

 - I designed a logo for our facebook group, and then we launched!

 It's been exciting to see how many people are interested in being on this journey with us!
 I think it will be quite a ride!

-Contact me if you are interested in being part of our Facebook Group —Citizens Engaged - South Wood County.
+Contact me if you live in South Wood County and are interested in being part of our Facebook Group — Citizens Engaged —South Wood County.

 Contact me if you are a Constitution Coach who is interested in starting a Citizens Engaged group in your community.
 I'll be happy to share our logo and Vision Page with you.